 Booster Seats are Not Just for Small Kids

 A booster seat is an additional seat or cushion placed on a vehicle's existing seat for a small child to sit upon.
 One of the great misconceptions is that booster seats are just for little kids.
-Sure, they are vital for children under the age of four, but many parents feel as though they should be phased out after that.
+Sure, they are vital for children under the age of four, but many parents feel they should be phased out after that.
 However, when parents do not follow the advice of the National Highway Transportation Safety Administration, state law, and car seat makers, there is a risk.
 All parents need to lower the risk of injuries to children as much as possible.

 Making Sure to Choose the Right Seat.